cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 The *Path to Kubernetes* articles are a short series, describing multiple steps of my root-server to Kubernetes migration.

 ## Considerations
 In the [last post](/blog/path-to-kubernetes-nextcloud) I listed the services which I have to migrate to my new Kubernetes cluster.
-One of the services listed is a NextCloud instance I am running for myself, some friends and my family.
+One of the services listed is a Nextcloud instance I am running for myself, some friends and my family.
 This instance is not too big, but still holds about 100 GiB of data.
 As the installation will be located in containers after the migration to Kubernetes it needs to be reschedulable at any time, which requires considerations regarding the storage.
-A typical approach would be to just put the data in a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and NextCloud also supports [object storage](https://docs.nextcloud.com/server/16/admin_manual/configuration_files/primary_storage.html) as primary storage.
+A typical approach would be to just put the data in a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and Nextcloud also supports [object storage](https://docs.nextcloud.com/server/16/admin_manual/configuration_files/primary_storage.html) as primary storage.

 For me it was fairly easy to decide that I wanted to use the object storage as backend, because it has multiple advantages over a persistent volume:
 * **The storage is decoupled from the container**